oiuy88/blog/docs/index.md

 **Sarah Wise - The battles of Boundary Street – [The Planner](https://www.theplanner.co.uk/features/the-battles-of-boundary-street)**

 **31 March 2018**
-When I was in [country in question] last [week/month/August], I was amazed by the [people’s basic desire for a stable life/level of Westernization for such a closed society/variety of the local cuisine], and that tells me two things.
+When I was in [country in question] last [week/month/August], I was amazed byomhe [people’s basic desire for a stable life/level of Westernization for such a closed society/variety of the local cuisine], and that tells me two things.
 It tells me that the citizens of [country in question] have no shortage of [courage/potential entrepreneurs/root vegetables], and that is a good beginning to grow from.
 Second, it tells me that people in [country in question] are just like people anywhere else on this great globe of ours.
 **Michael Ward - Create your own Thomas Friedman op-ed column - [McSweeney’s](https://www.mcsweeneys.net/articles/create-your-own-thomas-friedman-op-ed-column)**

 **31 March 2018**